tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 * The derived key is generated using the process explained in {{encrypt}} and used to encrypt the CEK.

-* The parameter "kem-ct" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.
+* The parameter "ek" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.

 * The JWE Encrypted Key MUST include the base64url-encoded encrypted CEK.

 * The 'enc' (Encryption Algorithm) header parameter MUST specify a content encryption algorithm from the JSON Web Signature and Encryption Algorithms registry, as defined in {{JOSE-IANA}}.

-* The recipient MUST base64url decode the ciphertext from "kem-ct".
+* The recipient MUST base64url decode the ciphertext from "ek".
 Subsequently, it is used to derive the key, through the process defined in {{decrypt}}.
 The derived key will then be used to decrypt the CEK.

 # Post-Quantum KEM in COSE

 This specification supports two uses of PQ-KEM in COSE, namely

-*  PQ-KEM in a single recipient setup.
-This use case utilizes a one layer COSE structure.
+*  PQ-KEM in a Direct Key Agreement mode.

-*  PQ-KEM in a multiple recipient setup.
-This use case requires a two layer COSE structure.
+*  PQ-KEM in a Key Agreement with Key Wrap mode.

-## Single Recipient / One Layer Structure

-With the one layer structure the information carried inside the COSE_recipient structure is embedded inside the COSE_Encrypt0.
+In both modes, the COSE header parameter 'ek' defined in Section 7.2 of {{?I-D.ietf-cose-hpke}}, is used to convey the output ('ct') from the PQ KEM Encaps algorithm.

+## Direct Key Agreement

 The CEK will be generated using the process explained in {{encrypt}}.
 Subsequently, the plaintext will be encrypted using the CEK.
-The resulting ciphertext is either included in the COSE_Encrypt0 or is detached.
+The resulting ciphertext is either included in the COSE_Encrypt or is detached.
 If a payload is transported separately then it is called "detached content".
 A nil CBOR object is placed in the location of the ciphertext.
 See Section 5 of {{?RFC9052}} for a description of detached payloads.

+The COSE_Recipient structure for the recipient is organized as follows:

-The sender MUST set the 'alg' parameter in the protected header to indicate the use of the PQ-KEM algorithm.
+   * The sender MUST set the 'alg' parameter to indicate the use of the PQ-KEM algorithm.

-Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by {{?RFC9052}}, this documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the recipient public key used by the sender.
-If the COSE_Encrypt0 contains the 'kid' then the recipient may use it to select the appropriate private key.
+   * This documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the recipient public key used by the sender.
+If the COSE_Encrypt contains the 'kid' then the recipient may use it to select the appropriate private key.

-## Multiple Recipients / Two Layer Structure
+## Key Agreement with Key Wrap

 With the two layer structure the PQ-KEM information is conveyed in the COSE_recipient structure, i.e. one COSE_recipient structure per recipient.